 - Read more detailed guidelines for organisation of studies in the context of COVID-19 on the university's intranet.

 Organisation of work

-- Together, managers and employees find solutions that take the interests of both the university and the employee into account and ensure a safe working environment for all.
+- Heads of units and employees will cooperate to find solutions that consider the interests of both the university and the employee and ensure a safe working environment for all.

-- Think ahead, whether and how employees of different positions could work from home, if necessary.
+- It is necessary to think ahead, whether and how employees of different positions could work from home, if necessary.

 - Electronic means for participating in meetings must be created for employees working remotely.

 - If necessary, separate safe workstations must be set up for positions that require contacts with customers and people outside their unit.